duanribeiro/scrapinghub/README.md

     You will receive an email with an invitation to a Scrapy Cloud project for this purpose (if you don't, please let us know).
 Instructions for deploying with Python 3 can be found here: https://helpdesk.scrapinghub.com/support/solutions/articles/22000200387-deploying-python-3-spiders-to-scrapy-cloud

+    **If your job is taking more than 15 minutes to finish, something is wrong.**

 * Spent time report

     Please include a file "hours.txt" with a list of tasks you worked on and the durations you worked on them.
 You can be as detailed as you want, but a summary of high-level points is often enough (learning scrapy, spider design, implementation, testing, etc).
 Keep in mind that this is not a time competition, a clean implementation is preferable over a quick one.